 Hitchcock's complete lack of Hidden Depths is lampshaded in "The Party," when Jeffords assigns everyone a task or topic... except Hitchcock, whom he tells to do and say nothing.

 Captain Holt is apparently one of the funniest people ever around people he doesn't work with, is an expert ballroom dancer and takes hula-hoop lessons with his husband.
+He's also incredibly adept at flirting with women, despite not being attracted to them at all.

-How We Got Here: In the beginning of "Charges and Specs", Peralta is a lone at a bar, comically drunk.
+How We Got Here: In the beginning of "Charges and Specs", Peralta is alone at a bar, comically drunk.
 He buys everyone a round and the guy next to him asks what the occasion.
 He replies that he's celebrating because he just got fired.
 Then the episode flashbacks to a week earlier to explain why.

 Diaz: Will your first dance be to "You Give Me Fever"?
 Giffords: Will you be serving crabs at the reception?
 Gina:Do you have herpes?
 Boyle: Guys, this is my wedding.
 This is important to me, no more jokes.
 Peralta: You're right, and we're sorry.
 We love you, buddy.
 Warts and all!
 Sorry, I made a rash decision.
 I was itching to say it.
 Okay, I'm done.